CONSTITUTION AND BY-LAWS

 The congregation, and especially the membership shall meet to discuss matters of the church as the need arises, and as it is called for by the Elders.
 No official meetings can be called without the Elders.
 The congregation and membership shall be given a two-week notice prior to the holding of a meeting.
 This notification can come through an announcement given on the Lord’s Day during a worship service, or through email correspondence.

 The Elders of First Family Church shall notify the congregation and especially the membership of a need to call new Officers during any two consecutive Lord’s Day services.
 Upon this notification, the membership is free to nominate men who meet the qualifications outlined in Article 6, over a four-week period from the second notification.
-The Elders, in accord with the principals outlined in Section 2 shall review the nominations, and select from the nominations, men to serve in the needed office.
-The names of the selected nominees to serve as Pastors/Elders, or Deacons shall be presented by the Elders to the membership at least four weeks prior to appointment and shall be directed by a chosen moderator, who is an Elder so that sufficient prayer and thought may be given towards this calling.
-The Elders should seek involvement from the general membership in the nomination process.
-Any member with reason to believe that a nominated candidate is unqualified for an office should express such concern to the Elders prior to that meeting.
-Members intending to speak in opposition to a candidate should express their objection to the Elders as far in advance as possible before the relevant church members’ meeting.
+The Elders, in accord with the principals outlined in Article 6.2 shall review the nominations, and select from the nominations, men to serve in the needed office.
+The names of the selected nominees to serve as Pastors/Elders, or Deacons, shall be presented by the Elders to the membership at least two weeks prior to beginning the process of ordination.
+The Elders should seek involvement from the covenant membership in the nomination process.
+Any covenant member with reason to believe that a nominated candidate is unqualified for an office, should express such concern to the Elders/Pastors within that two-week period preceding the formal start of the ordination training.

 The persons elected shall assume their respective offices upon election, unless another date has been specifically designated.
 The election of officers shall be held at a members’ meeting of the church in accordance with the principals set forth in Article 7, Section 1-3.